 Dentist In Sunshine Coast

 Brush your teeth at least twice a day with fluoride toothpaste.
-Use good quality dental floss or interdental cleaners.
+Use good-quality dental floss or interdental cleaners.
 Rinse with dentist-recommended mouthwash.
-And perhaps, more importantly, keep regular appointment with your local dentist.
+Perhaps, more importantly, keep regular appointments with your local dentist.

-Same Day Appointment Available, Request it Now!
-Call us at 5441 4438.
-Or simply book an appointment online.
+Same-day Appointments are Available; Request one Now!
+Call us at (07) 5240 9410 or simply book an appointment online.